 What happens if my child is on the wait list?
 The wait list is only for one school year.
 Families may get called at any time during that school year if a peer spot becomes available.
 If a family declines a peer spot, the preschool staff will move to the next person on the list.

 What happens if my child is accepted and has a peer spot?
 Parents will receive in the mail and/or pick-up at the preschool office the following information: 1) how to register the child with Hilliard City School District, 2) a tuition contract that will need to be turned into the preschool with a tuition payment deposit, 3) medical statement, 4) and all other required documentation.
 There will be a deadline as to when the paperwork and the tuition payment need to be completed.
 Families who do not complete the process by the deadline will lose their peer spot.

 How much is tuition?
 Tuition is $120 per month.
 This deposit will be applied to your September 2017 tuition.
 In the event your child does not attend HCSD Preschool for 2017-2018, the district will only be able to refund 50% of this deposit.

 Do I need to live in the district for my child to be a peer?
 Yes, all preschool students (children with special needs and peers) MUST be Hilliard City School District residents.

 What happens to the peers in Three-Four Classrooms the following school year?
 All three-four peers returning the following school will be placed in a peer transition class.

 When do Three-Four peer parents need to decide if their child is returning the following school year?
-Three-Four peer parents will have until the first week of October to decide.
+Three-Four peer parents will have until the second week of November to decide.
 Parents who would like to have their child return will need to complete a tuition contract and deposit.
 Please be aware that families who decline a peer spot will be unable to get it back.